 What is the best time to take vitamin B12?

 As vitamin B12 is a water-soluble vitamin, it’s dissolved in water.
-The best time to take vitamin B12 supplements is in the morning before eating breakfast or before a meal, on an empty stomach.
+The best time to take vitamin B12 supplements is in the morning before eating breakfast on an empty stomach.

 Is it OK to take vitamin B12 at night?